seal of notary seal of notary

 Application Process

-Aspiring notaries must first submit an application to their state’s commissioning authority.
+Aspiring notaries must first apply to their state’s commissioning authority.
 Applicants typically complete a state-approved course and pass an examination.
 Once completed, they can file the notary application, often involving a background check and application fee.
 States may require personal information, such as the applicant’s name, address, and contact details.
 After approval, the commissioning authority issues a certificate of appointment.

 Required Documentation